peritext/peritext/specification/sections/doc-document_syntax.md

 ## Resources and their contextualization : global idea

+The key idea is to distinguish the resource, which is the description of a source, data, ... and its contextualization through a figure, a citation, ...

+Resources are discourse-external elements that are cited and/or inserted into the core flow of a document with a form specific to the context.

-Resources are of 3 types :
+Resources are of 3 global types :

 * bibliographical records
 * data source : data file, video, image, ...
 * entities (or, in book vocab, glossary entries)

-Basically, resource description (all constant, non-changing properties) and resource contextualisation (how to display it at a specific point of the contents) are separated.

 Resource description can occur either in separate files or inside the ``content.md`` file of a modulo node.

 Resource contextualisation can occur only in a ``content.md`` file, as it is where it is instanciated and contextualized.

-Resources are discourse-external elements that are cited and/or inserted into the core flow of a document with a form specific to the context.

-The key idea is to distinguish the resource, which is the description of a source, data, ... and its contextualization through a figure, a citation, ...

-Therefore, writers do two types of actions concerning resources :
-* they define them with constant information (url/uri, owner, rights, ...)
-* they instantiate them within a specific context, decorating them with contextual indications

 ## Resources definition